Who Used This and What Changed

 Approach

-Component 1: ETL development automation Analyzed the patterns in existing IBM DataStage jobs and identified the repetitive structural elements — source connection setup, field mapping, data type handling, error logging.
-Wrote Python tooling to generate DataStage job templates from configuration files, reducing the work to specify-then-generate rather than build-from-scratch.
+Component 1: ETL development automation Analyzed the patterns in existing IBM DataStage jobs and identified the repetitive structural elements - source connection setup, field mapping, data type handling, error logging.
+Built Python tooling to generate DataStage job templates from configuration files.
+Specify-then-generate rather than build-from-scratch.
+New job creation dropped from days to hours.

 Component 2: Automated test framework Built an end-to-end test automation framework using Robot Framework and Python.
 The framework: